 Introduction

 Blood transfusion is a cornerstone of health systems worldwide, particularly in low- and middle-income countries where demand is increasing while supply remains limited.
 Globally, about 118.5 million blood units are collected each year, 40% of which come from high-income countries, although they represent only 16% of the world’s population.
 The median donation rate is 31.5 per 1,000 inhabitants in high-income countries compared with only 5.0 per 1,000 in low-income countries (WHO, 2021).
-A global demand modeling study estimated that in 2017, the need for blood products amounted to 304 million units, while supply was only 272 million, resulting in a total shortfall of nearly 102 million units affecting 61% of the countries studied (Alam et al., 2019).
+A global demand modelling study estimated that in 2017, the need for blood products amounted to 304 million units, while supply was only 272 million, resulting in a total shortfall of nearly 102 million units affecting 61% of the countries studied (Alam et al., 2019).

 In Togo, as in many parts of sub-Saharan Africa, the profiles of blood donors remain characterized by strong socio-demographic homogeneity.
 A study conducted in Kara between 2018 and 2019 showed that the median age of donors was 25 years, with a male predominance (sex ratio 5.08) and a majority of pupils or students (79.9%) (Mawussi et al., 2022).
 Similarly, a survey conducted in Lomé revealed that nearly two-thirds of donors were between 18 and 37 years of age, and 61% were men (Kra et al., 2006).
 These profiles reflect the national demographic structure but also conceal certain nutritional vulnerabilities.